 Katrina Derry, PharmD, BCCCP, BCPS

-Thank you for your interest and consideration in the University of California, San Diego Health PGY2 Critical Care specialty residency program for your advanced critical care training.
-UC San Diego Health has seven adult ICUs where our residents learn how to apply evidence-based literature to complex clinical situations.
+Thank you for your interest and consideration in the University of California, San Diego Health PGY2 Critical Care Pharmacy program for your advanced critical care training.
+UC San Diego Health has eight adult ICUs where our residents learn how to make evidence-based decisions in complex clinical situations.
 As San Diego’s only academic, teaching health system, we serve as a primary referral center for much of Southern California.
 Our critical care residents have the opportunity to learn advanced critical care pharmacotherapy in our level 3 NICU, our Southern California regional burn center, and level 1 trauma center.
-Residents accepted into the PGY2 CC residency program will gain the skills to function as the primary ICU pharmacist, which includes rounding with primary and consult teams, participating in code situations, and becoming proficient in critical care focused process improvements and research.
+Residents accepted into the PGY2 Critical Care Pharmacy program will gain the skills to function as the primary ICU pharmacist, which includes rounding with primary and consult teams, participating in code situations, and becoming proficient in critical care focused process improvements and research.
 Our pharmacy residency program is over 30 years old and well recognized within our institution, which allows for maximal pharmacist input in our critical care areas.
-Critical care residents participate in delivering didactic instruction at the UC San Diego Skaggs School of Pharmacy and Pharmaceutical Sciences’ in the critical care elective, and may have the opportunity to team more didactic lectures, if requested.
+Critical care residents participate in delivering didactic instruction at the UC San Diego Skaggs School of Pharmacy and Pharmaceutical Sciences’ in the critical care elective, and may have the opportunity to teach more didactic lectures, if requested.
 Graduates from our program are well prepared to sit for the Board Certification for Critical Care Pharmacists.
 Finally, we have a close-knit group of pharmacists and preceptors that look forward to our residents becoming part of our pharmacy family.

 Residency Positions Available Per Year